How to Backpack the World on a Budget

 Once you get there, unless you are going to brave hitchhiking, you will probably need to take public transport.
 In some countries, such as Morocco or Egypt for example, taxis can be relatively cheap but you will need to negotiate the price with the driver beforehand.
 Most countries have rail passes, and in Europe the Interrail Pass allows you to travel right across the continent at a fixed cost.
 The great thing about trains is that you can combine transport with sleeping arrangements.
 Just secure your belongings before you nod off!

 It's not just the trip itself that you need to pay for.
 Make sure you get travel insurance too.
 Insurance costs depend on where you are going, for how long, and what you will do when you get there.
 Some companies will not cover you for extreme sports such as bungee jumping.
 If you are planning on hiring a vehicle on your trip, make sure you have adequate cover too.
 Consider taking End Supplier Failure Insurance too if you are planning on flying a lot.
 Also make sure the medical cover is high enough for the countries you will be visiting.
-Direct Travel Insurance Backpacker Insurance Worldwide (excluding the US, Canada and the Caribbean Islands) starts from £48.93 for up to 120 days.

 Seek medical advice well in advance of your trip.
 You need to know what vaccines and immunizations you will need and when you should get them- it's not something you can arrange at the last minute and not having the appropriate medical protection can be a disaster for your plans.
-Visit the Centers for Disease Control website (wwwn.cdc.gov/travel) to get more information on your destinations and then make an appointment with your doctor’s surgery.
+Visit the Centers for Disease Control website (wwwn.cdc.gov/travel) to get more information on your destinations and then make an appointment with your doctor?s surgery.

-You may think that all current accounts are the same but if you are travelling abroad, picking the right one could save you hundreds of Pounds in charges while earning you extra interest.
+You may think that all current accounts are the same but if you are travelling abroad, picking the right one could save you hundreds of pounds in charges while earning you extra interest.
 You will need an account with a debit card for your everyday cash needs.
-These days, online banking means you can run your affairs from an internet café anywhere in the world.
+These days, online banking means you can run your affairs from an internet cafe anywhere in the world.
 However, you should still give someone, such as a relative, control of your account just in case something goes wrong.
 Meanwhile, when withdrawing cash you should be aware that most debit cards charge to take out cash abroad.
 If you can, try to find a bank that does not levy these charges.